 Baltimore Car Accident Lawyer Randolph Rice Can Help You Claim for Pain and Suffering

-At the Law Offices of Randolph Rice, we don’t believe in the rigid formulas used for auto accident pain and suffering claims like those used by the insurance companies.
+At the Rice, Murtha & Psoras, we don’t believe in the rigid formulas used for auto accident pain and suffering claims like those used by the insurance companies.
 These formulas often fail to factor in the human dimension.
 If a case goes all the way to trial the jury will look at the real needs and challenges faced by the victim.
 We factor these into our claims.
 Please talk to our experienced Baltimore personal injury lawyers today at 410-431-0911.